UCB-stat-159-s21/homework-8-group-6-1/analysis-IV.md

 Author Contributions:

 Armaan Kalyanpur: Configured the Binder setup for the repository and the Makefile, wrote analysis parts III and IV, helped pythonify the translation of the R code.
+Olivia McNary: Wrote code in cibin.utils by translating Li and Ding R code.
+Wrote unit tests for all helper and util functions.
+Implemented the reproduction of Li and Ding method 3 in a notebook.
+Andrew Kaplan: Did set up around the code for the package.